What are medical services in Romania like?

 When we asked expats and global nomads about the quality of medical care in Romania, they replied...

 "In Romania, medical services are generally of a high standard.
 The country has a well-developed healthcare system, with a wide range of medical facilities and services available.
 The country has a number of public and private hospitals, as well as a network of primary care clinics and specialist centers.
 The quality of care is generally good, with a focus on preventive medicine and health promotion.
-Romania also has a number of highly trained medical professionals, including doctors, nurses, and other healthcare professionals," remarked another expat who made the move to Romania.
+Romania also has a number of highly trained medical professionals, including doctors, nurses, and other healthcare professionals," said another expat in Romania.

 Other Questions: